kpurcell84/EECS499/README.md

 4. Ran script with several different inputs to determine the optimal balance of processes, simultaneous packets, and max hops without overflowing buffer
 5. Ran script on 10,000 IPs in both ICMP and TCP mode to compare results
 6. Wrote a script to compare the result sets and see whether or not they were disjoint with respect to reaching the target host
+7. Ran traceroute script with 2,000,000 hosts for both ICMP and TCP on EECS server
+8. Graphed results as a CDF to determine optimal max hops setting